iknaio/iknaio.github.io/events/gsconnect2023.md

 ## Ice breaker event

-There will be an ice breaker event the evening before GraphSense Connect 2023.
-We will find a nice location and announce it asap.
+For those arriving the evening before our event, we will organize a little get-together at [Palmenhaus Wien](https://www.palmenhaus.at/) starting at 8pm.
+Please contact the organizer if you would like to join.

 ## Morning session - User and Partner Stories